speedyleion/speedyleion.github.io/_posts/2021-02-13-walking-file-directories-in-rust.markdown

 Without looking directly at the code, my guess would be that [fd] uses as many threads as the system has available.

-It occured to me that if searching for everything and redirecting to a physical file was so time consuming, maybe there was a decent amount of time spent just building up the list of files.
+It occurred to me that if searching for everything and redirecting to a physical file was so time consuming, maybe there was a decent amount of time spent just building up the list of files.
 I mean it's probably some kind of vector that has to keep growing as files are added, thus causing memory